QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

 redirect_from:
 - /doc/templates/windows/windows-tools41/
 - /user/templates/windows/windows-tools41/
-title: Qubes Windows Tools (QWT) in Qubes OS 4.1
+title: Qubes Windows Tools (QWT)
 ---

 Qubes Windows Tools (QWT) are a set of programs and drivers that provide integration of Windows 7, 8.1, 10 and 11 Standalone, TemplateVMs and AppVMs with the rest of the Qubes system.
-They contain several components than can be enabled or disabled during installation:
+They contain several components than can be enabled or disabled during installation, and rely on specific functions of Qubes which support this integration:

 - **Shared components (required)** - common libraries used by QWT components
-- **Qubes Core Agent** - qrexec agent and services.
-Needed for proper integration with Qubes
 - **Qubes GUI Agent** - video driver and GUI agent that enable the seamless GUI mode that integrates windows apps onto the common Qubes trusted desktop (currently only for Windows 7)
 - **Disable UAC** - User Account Control may interfere with QWT and doesn't really provide any additional benefits in Qubes environment
 - **Clipboard sender/receiver** - Support for [secure clipboard copy/paste](/doc/copy-paste/) between the Windows VM and other AppVMs
 - **File sender/receiver** - Support for [secure file exchange](/doc/copying-files/) between the Windows VM and other AppVMs
-- **Copy/Edit in Disposable VM** - Support for editing files in DisposableVMs as well as for `qvm-run` and generic `qrexec` for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
-- **Audio** - Audio support requires R4.1 and is available even without QWT installation if `qvm-features audio-model` is set as `ich6`
 - **Xen PV drivers** - drivers for the virtual hardware exposed by Xen for Windows that increase performance compared to QEMU emulated devices and are required for attaching USB devices
    - Base Xen PV Drivers (required): paravirtual bus and interface drivers
    - Xen PV Disk Drivers: paravirtual storage drivers
    - Xen PV Network Drivers: paravirtual network drivers
    - Move user profiles: user profile directory (`C:\users`) is moved to VM's private disk backed by `private.img file` in `dom0` (useful mainly for HVM templates).

+- **Qubes Core Agent** (part of Qubes) - Needed for proper integration with Qubes as well as for `qvm-run` and generic `qrexec` for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
+- **Copy/Edit in Disposable VM** (part of Qubes) - Support for editing files in DisposableVMs
+- **Audio** - Audio support is available even without QWT installation if `qvm-features audio-model` is set as `ich6`

 **Note**: If you choose to move profiles, drive letter `Q:` must be assigned to the secondary (private) disk.